robertklep/node-sabnzbd/README.md

 #### `instance.queue.addurl(URL[, ARGS)`

-* Add an NZB to the queue by URL.
-Or an ARGS object.
+* Add an NZB to the queue by URL, with optional arguments.

     _Arguments_:

     * `URL`
         - url pointing to an NZB file
     * `ARGS` [Sab API Docs](http://wiki.sabnzbd.org/api#toc28)